ayush039-cmyk/Library-Management-System-Containerized-and-Deployed-on-Kubernetes-Minikube-/README.md

 Library Management System (LMS) - Containerized using Docker And Deployed on Kubernetes(minikube)

-## Docker Implementation
+# Docker Implementation

+The Flask application is containerized using a custom Docker image built on the lightweight python:3.9-slim base image.

+## Key highlights:

-Created a multi-container application using Docker and Docker Compose to orchestrate Flask and MySQL services.
-Built a custom Docker image for the Flask application with Python 3.9-slim base, installing all required dependencies including MySQL client libraries and cryptography package for secure database authentication.
+Installed all required Python dependencies via requirements.txt

+Included MySQL client libraries and cryptography for secure database authentication

+Configured environment variables for runtime flexibility

+Used a clean, minimal image for faster builds and reduced attack surface

+This approach ensures consistent runtime behavior across development and production environments.

-## Docker Compose Orchestration
+# Docker Compose Orchestration

-Configured docker-compose.yaml to manage two services: flask-app and mysql-db.
-Implemented service discovery where Flask connects to MySQL using Docker's internal DNS (mysql hostname).
-Added persistent volumes for MySQL data storage and initialization scripts to pre-populate the database with sample book records.
+Docker Compose is used to orchestrate a multi-container setup consisting of:

+Flask application service

+MySQL database service

+## Key features:

+Service-to-service communication using Docker’s internal DNS (MySQL accessible via hostname mysql)

+Persistent MySQL storage using Docker volumes

+Automatic database initialization using SQL scripts mounted into /docker-entrypoint-initdb.d

+Clear separation of application and database concerns

+This setup enables seamless local development and mirrors real-world microservice architectures.

-## Kubernetes Deployment
+# Kubernetes Deployment

-Transitioned to Kubernetes for production-grade orchestration with multiple resource manifests:
+The application is migrated to Kubernetes to demonstrate production-grade orchestration and scalability.

 ## Pod Configuration

-Created a single Pod containing both Flask and MySQL containers sharing network namespace, enabling communication via localhost.
-Added readiness checks and initialization wait logic to ensure database availability before Flask starts.
+Deployed Flask and MySQL containers within a single Pod to share the network namespace

+Enabled communication via localhost

+Implemented startup ordering logic to ensure the database is available before Flask initializes

+This approach simplifies internal networking while demonstrating container co-location patterns.

 ## Service Exposure

+Exposed the Flask application using a NodePort Service

+Configured external access on port 30080

+Maintained internal cluster networking for secure service communication

-Deployed Service resources with NodePort type (port 30080) to expose the Flask application externally, enabling access from outside the Kubernetes cluster while maintaining internal service discovery.
+This allows the application to be accessed from outside the Kubernetes cluster.

-## Deployment & ReplicaSet
+## Deployment & Scaling

-Implemented Deployment controllers for declarative updates and self-healing capabilities.
-Configured ReplicaSet to maintain desired pod replicas, ensuring high availability and scalability of the Flask application.
+Implemented Deployment controllers for declarative application management

+Used ReplicaSets to maintain the desired number of pod replicas

+Enabled self-healing, rolling updates, and scalability

+This ensures high availability and fault tolerance in production environments.

 ## Configuration Management

-Utilized ConfigMap to externalize application configuration, separating environment-specific settings from application code.
-This includes database connection strings, feature flags, and other runtime parameters.
+Used ConfigMaps to externalize application configuration

+Decoupled environment-specific values from application code

+Managed database credentials, connection parameters, and runtime settings cleanly

+This follows Kubernetes best practices for configuration management.

 ## Persistent Storage

-Configured PersistentVolumeClaims for MySQL data persistence, ensuring database state survives pod restarts and rescheduling across cluster nodes.
+Configured PersistentVolumeClaims (PVCs) for MySQL data

+Ensured database state persists across pod restarts and rescheduling

+Enabled reliable data durability within the Kubernetes cluster

 # Key Features Implemented